abhidtu/CowinVaccineAvailabilitySpeaker/README.md

 And lets say we want to checkvccine availability in 'cental delih' for age 45 the request would be like: http://localhost:8080/rest/corona/vaccination/registerDistrict?districtName=central delhi&&age=18

-2. To get notification if vaccine is available in the requested pin-code : 'http://localhost:8080/rest/corona/vaccination/registerDistrict?districtName={district name}&&age={age}'
+2. To get notification if vaccine is available in the requested pin-code : 'http://localhost:8080/rest/corona/vaccination/registerPin?pinCode={desired pin code}&&age={age}'